ruizrube/citasAPI/README.md

      * identityDocumentNumber (@sys.any)
      * givenName (@sys.person)
    * Postconditions:
-     * Provides new context: user-identified
+     * The user is now identified

 * Get the next appointment of the user
   * Intent name: NextAppointment
   * Preconditions:
-     * Requires context: user-identified
+     * The user must be properly identified

 * Make a new appointment